Trainee accountant jobs

 CTA tax trainee jobs (graduates)

-Chartered Tax Adviser (CTA) is a level 7 qualification and the highest level of tax qualification available in the UK.
+Chartered Tax Adviser (CTA) is the highest level of tax qualification available in the UK.
 It is recognised by The Chartered Institute of Taxation.

 Explore